Skip advert

 Advertisement

 The Kia Niro once again delivers on the practicality front, and any notion that it would be compromised due to the mix of internal combustion and pure-electric powertrains can be dismissed.
 The conventional hybrid model is a tough competitor in a congested market, while the plug-in hybrid offers the flexibility of its electric power that is impressive as well as efficient.
-The range-topping Niro EV doesn’t offer world-beating range, but its versatility, comfort and excellent onboard technology will appeal to family and business users alike.
+The range-topping Niro EV doesn’t offer a world-beating range, but its versatility, comfort and excellent onboard technology will appeal to family and business users alike.

 Advertisement - Article continues below

-Cabin space across the Niro range is superb, its infotainment system is top-notch and the low running costs are particularly appealing, but just like the old car, the Niro doesn’t feel all that special to drive and some of its interior quality is lacking.
+Cabin space across the Niro range is superb, its infotainment system is top-notch, and the low running costs are particularly appealing, but just like the old car, the Niro doesn’t feel all that special to drive, and some of its interior quality is lacking.
 That aside, the Niro (in whichever form you choose) is a strong contender across a variety of segments, and one of the best small SUVs on the market right now.

-About the Kia Niro
+How much does the Kia Niro cost?

 Kia launched the first-generation Niro in the UK back in 2016 and it was a smash hit.
 It managed to win plenty of Auto Express group tests against esteemed opposition and the all-electric e-Niro won our 2019 Affordable Electric Car of the Year award.
 This second-generation model looks to follow in the footsteps of the original, once again being offered with hybrid, plug-in hybrid and fully electrified variants (although the electric Niro is now called the Niro EV).
 It also managed to win our Small SUV of the Year award in 2022 and our sister title Carbuyer’s 2023 Car of the Year title shortly after it launched.